Photo Credit : Helia Hollenhorst

 Undergraduates:

 Undergraduate research has driven a large part of my group's research program.
-Undergraduate research opportunities for Dalhousie students can involve Experiential Learning (CHEM 3801), Honours Projects (CHEM 4902/4903), or 16 week summer research opportunities.
-The 16 week summer research opportunities are paid, but are usually contingent on student funding.
+Undergraduate research opportunities for Dalhousie students can involve Experiential Learning (CHEM 3801) or Honours Projects (CHEM 4902/4903).
+Summer16 week undergraduate research opportunities are open to both Dalhousie and outside students.
+The 16 week summer research opportunities are paid, but are usually contingent on students acquiring funding, though occasionally I have funding for students without scholarships.
 Interested and eligible students may contact Dr. Speed and apply to NSERC USRA and internal Dalhousie Scholarships in early January.
 I am also happy to hear from exchange students with their own funding on official exchange programs with Dalhousie.
-We have participated in the Inorganic Chemistry Exchange (ICE program) in the past.
-I am not participating in ICE in 2023.
+We have participated in the Inorganic Chemistry Exchange (ICE program) for summer students in the past, which is open to students at other Canadian universities.

 Graduate Students: